sovrin-foundation/connector-app/README.md

 - To get the development release certificates do `bundle exec fastlane match development`.
 DO NOT use `--force` with this command.
 Do not use XCode automatic code signing.
 - To get the beta release certificates do `bundle exec fastlane match adhoc`
 - You'll be prompted to enter 2 passwords.
 Slack a contributor for what those are.
+- Make sure that the ios/ConnectMe/Info.plist, ios/ConnectMeTests/Info.plist, ios/ConnectMe-tvOS/Info.plist, ios/ConnectMe-tvOSTests/Info.plist,  have their CFBundleVersion <string> set to the NEXT build number
+- Make sure that the ios/ConnectMe.xcodeproj/project.pbxproj has it's 2 CURRENT_PROJECT_VERSION attributes set to the NEXT build number
+- To get releasable .ipa launch Xcode and open the ios/ConnectMe.xcworkspace project
+- Select the "Generic iOS Device"
+- Then run Product -> Archive
+- After it is done then login to hockeyapp.net and click on QA ConnectMe and then click add version button and upload it
 - `cd .. && pod install` (Make sure `pod` is installed or `sudo gem install cocoapods`)
 - `cd .. && npm run ios`